-Work From Home Accident and Injuries: A Florida Lawyer for Telecommuting Accidents
+Work From Home and Telecommuting Accident and Injuries

 More people are working from home than ever before.
 Some people have the luxury of a home office, and others are working from their kitchen table.
 But as technology progresses, many businesses are looking to reduce their overheard by having employees work from home.
 What happens if you trip and fall over a computer cord when you get up from your desk at home?
 What about if you slip and fall walking into your kitchen to get a cup of coffee?
 Florida’s workers compensation laws can require your employer to provide you with medical care and wage benefits if you are injured while working at home.
-The workers comp attorneys at our firm will take the guesswork out of your accident claim.
+The Fort Lauderdale remote workers accident attorneys at our firm will take the guesswork out of your worker’s compensation claim.

 When is Your Work from Home Accident Covered by Florida’s Workers Compensation Laws?